 Application Fees

 Well Registration Fee.
-All owner/operators of existing groundwater wells in the District other than those used by a single residential household must register each of their wells with the District not later than December 31, 2020.
+All owner/operators of existing groundwater wells in the District other than those used by a single residential household must register each of their wells with the District not later than February 28, 2021.
 Each of the wells used by single residential households must be registered with the District as soon as practicable but not later than September 30, 2021.
 Registration can be accomplished by the owner’s completing and submitting a well registration form available from the District.
-At this time, no fee is assessed for registering any well in the District, whether Existing or New, and whether Exempt or Non-exempt.
+At this time, no individual fee is assessed for registering any well in the District, whether Existing or New, and whether Exempt or Non-exempt.

 Well Drilling/Modification Authorization Application.
-Any groundwater well proposed to be installed or modified after the Effective Date must have completed an application for a Well Drilling/Modification Authorization (WDA) for each individual proposed well, on a form available from and to be submitted to the District with the WDA application fee, if applicable.
+Any groundwater well proposed to be installed or to be modified after the Effective Date must have completed an application for a Well Drilling/Modification Authorization (WDA) for each individual proposed well or modification, on a form available from and to be submitted to the District with the WDA application fee, if applicable.
 The application form for the WDA also serves as the registration for the prospective well, as an application for modifying a previously installed well, and as an application to cap, seal, and/or plug an existing well.
 While there is no additional fee for registration of that well, the application fee for the WDA for each new proposed well is $500.00.

 The WDA application form must also be completed for prospective Minor and Major Modifications, as defined in Rule 3.2.C, to certain previously installed wells.
 Minor Modification of a previously installed well that is Exempt is not assessed a WDA application fee.
 Minor Modifications to a Non-exempt well under either a General Permit by Rule or an Operating Permit will have a WDA application fee of $100.00.
 Major Modifications to any previously installed well, regardless of whether Exempt or Non-exempt and, if Non-exempt, regardless of the type of permit, will have a WDA application fee of $500.00.
-Repairs and replacement of existing well equipment are not considered Modifications and do not require submittal of a WDA application or application fee, provided there is no change to the well’s production capacity or aquifer being used.
+Repairs and replacement of existing well equipment are not considered Modifications and do not require submittal of a WDA application or application fee, provided there is no change to the well’s production capacity or aquifer being used and provided the existing well is or becomes registered before modification.

 Submittal of an application for a WDA for a proposed Non-exempt well or for a Major Modification to an existing Non-exempt well also requires payment of a statutorily authorized Well Construction Fee, as specified in the next subsection of this Fee Schedule.
 The application fee but not the well construction fee is charged each time such an application is (re)submitted for the same well.